-“During the period of Republic of China, the society was ruled in the darkness, natural disasters occurred frequently, and especially the Japanese aggressors invaded” (Huang, 2010: 153), due to which the sufferings of the mother in Big Breasts and Wide Hips began.
-Mo’s novel incorporates a series of historical events in China, presenting mainly the horrors of the Japanese invasion of China, the bitter Civil War between Mao’s and Chiang’s forces, the Land Reform, the chaos of the Cultural Revolution, and the Reform and Opening-Up, narrating the ups and downs of the Shangguan family as well as those of all Chinese in the historical torrent.
+The sufferings of the mother in Big Breasts and Wide Hips begin “[d]uring the period of Republic of China, the society was ruled in the darkness, natural disasters occurred frequently and, most importantly, the Japanese aggressors invaded” (Huang, 2010: 153).
+Mo’s novel spans many significant historical events in China, most notably the horrors of the Japanese invasion, the bitter civil war between Mao and Chiang’s forces, the subsequent land reform process, the chaos of the Cultural Revolution, and the Reform and Opening-Up eras.
+The narration addresses the vicissitudes of the Shangguan family that resemble those of all Chinese people in this historical tumult.

-The beginning of the narration is backgrounded by the Japanese invasion and mass slaughter: Sima Ting, steward of the town’s leading gentry family, fired warning shots with constant shouts that “the Japs are coming”, while Sha Yueliang, leader of the Donkey Musket Band during the War of Resistance (but later turned to be a traitor), and his bandit group ambushed by the river to prepare to resist the Japanese army.
+The narrative opens amidst the backdrop of the Japanese invasion and mass slaughter.
+Sima Ting, steward of the town’s leading gentry family, fires warning shots accompanied by constant shouts that “the Japs are coming,” while Sha Yueliang, leader of the Donkey Musket Band during the War of Resistance (but who later becomes a traitor) and his group of bandits prepare to ambush the Japanese army by the river.

-In Grossman’s novel, the opening event places Ora, though no fault of her own, at the heart of the Israeli Palestinian conflict.
-After 47 pages of dialogue among the adolescent Ora, Ilan and Avaram, in a hospital simply as the “67 Arab-Israeli War” has broken out, suffering from illness and the worrying about the destruction of Israel, much of the novel is devoted to the extended hike that Ora and Avram, her younger son Ofer’s biological father, undertake.
-During this hiking-journey, successive wars and traumas they bring to Israelis are traced through Ora and Avaram’s conversation.
-“In this sense, the novel can be read as an extended present of the moment of speech that allows for recall and even mastery of traumatic histories” (Hoffman, 2012: 48).
-While with the description of the changes in the Arabic taxi driver Sami’s, who has been a loyal and patient friend of Ora’s family for many years, attitude towards Ora when driving her son Ofer to the gathering point of his military, Grossman reveals the personal plight of Arabic and Jewish Israelis as both friend and foe.
-The combination of political awareness, sensitive sense of [collective] human rights responsibility makes it the writer’s responsibility, duty, to use sharp pen to threaten against the atrocities of violence.
+The opening events in Grossman’s novel place the adolescent Ora, through no fault of her own, at the heart of the Israeli-Palestinian conflict.
+After 47 pages of dialogue between Ora, Ilan, and Avaram, the latter hospitalized just as the 1967 Arab-Israeli War breaks out, ill and worried that Israel will be destroyed, much of the novel is devoted to an extended hike that Ora and Avram, her younger son Ofer’s biological father, go on.
+During this trek, Ora and Avaram’s conversation traces the successive wars Israelis have endured and the traumas those wars have produced.

+Hoffmann argues that “[i]n this sense, the novel can be read as an extended present of the moment of speech that allows for recall and even mastery of traumatic histories” (2012: 48).
+Meanwhile, through the descriptions of the changes observed in Sami, the Arab taxi driver who has been a loyal and patient friend to Ora’s family for many years, and his attitude toward Ora when driving her son, Ofer, to the latter’s military assembly point, Grossman reveals the personal plights of Arab and Jewish Israelis as both friends and foes.
+A combination of political awareness, sensitivity to and sense of responsibility toward human rights issues drives the writer to fashion his invective against violence and atrocities.

-The feminist protest and frustration voice make one wonder the reasons why both world-known, distinguished novelists who gained their reputation as gifted storytellers for their ability to master words in a clear and sharp intention, and came to the conclusion that the conflict in question should be voiced “from the womb” by two protagonists of mother figures in the works.
-A voice that does not deal with rational logic but rather with emotions and empathy.
-A perspective associated mostly with the feminine realm, and risky to be taken lightly.
-As the claim made in Valerie Hudson et. al.’s book Sex and World Peace (2012) that “what happens to women affects the security, stability, prosperity, bellicosity, corruption, health, regime type, and (yes) the power of the state.
-The days when one could claim that the situation of women had nothing to do with matters of national or international security are, frankly, over” (Hudson, et.al.
-2012: 1).
+The nature of this feminist style of protest and the voicing of these frustrations prompts the question why these two world-renowned and distinguished novelists, who have earned reputations for gifted storytelling and mastery of clear and incisive language, decided to portray these conflicts through two mother-figure protagonists.
+They speak “from the womb” in voices expressing not rationality but emotion and empathy.
+It is a perspective mostly associated with the feminine realm, but one not to be taken lightly since, as Hudson et al. point out, “what happens to women affects the security, stability, prosperity, bellicosity, corruption, health, regime type, and (yes) the power of the state.
+The days when one could claim that the situation of women had nothing to do with matters of national or international security are, frankly, over” (2012: 1).